horseman-97/os-pa2/README.md

 - The framework has the ready queue `struct list_head readyqueue` which is supposed to keep the list of processes that are ready to run.
 Note that *the current process should not be in the ready queue* since it is currently running, not ready to run.

 - The system has a number of system resources (16 in this PA) that can be assigned to processes *exclusively*. `struct resource` defines the system resources in `resource.h`.
-The process may ask the framework to acquire a resoruce and release it after use.
+The process may ask the framework to acquire a resource and release it after use.
 Such a resource use is specified in the process description file using `acquire` property.
 For example, `acquire 1 4 2` means the process will require resource #1 for 2 ticks when it is aged for 2 ticks.
 Have a look at `testcases/resources` for an example.

 - When the framework gets the resource acquisition request, it calls `acquire()` function of the scheduler.
 Similarly, the framework calls `release()` function when the process releases a resource.
 You may find default FCFS acquire/release functions in `pa2.c` which are used by the FIFO scheduler.

-- Non-priority-based scheduling policies should handle resource acquision requests in a first-come-first-served way.
+- Non-priority-based scheduling policies should handle resource acquisition requests in a first-come-first-served way.
 On the other hand, priority-based scheduling policies should dispatch the releasing resource to the process with the highest priority.
 To this end, you may define your own acquire/release functions and associate them to your scheduler implementation to make a correct scheduling decision.
 If two processes with the same priority are requesting the same resource, the one came earlier receives the resource.

 - The framework is waiting for your implementation of shortest-job first (SJF) scheduler, shortest-remaining time first (SRTF) scheduler, round-robin scheduler, base priority-based scheduler, priority-based scheduler with aging (PA), priority-based scheduler with priority ceiling protocol (PCP), and priority-based scheduler with priority inheritance protocol (PIP).
 You can select a scheduler to run with a starting option, and the framework will be set to use the corresponding scheduler automatically.
 Check the options by running the program (`sched`) without any option.